-Our worship is now hybrid, so you can join us in person or on Zoom.
-If you would like to participate in Zoom worship please contact us at email@example.com and we will ensure you receive the information you need.
+We are worshiping in our building, and only suggesting masks when our area is at high risk or when you may be ill.
+Our worship is hybrid, so you can join us in person or on Zoom.
+Contact us at email@example.com for more information.
 We will also be posting our recorded worships on the Our Worship page.

 Blessings to all of you.
 We hope you will join us.